gcc-mirror/gcc/gcc/ada/doc/gnat_rm/representation_clauses_and_pragmas.rst

 *non-packable* components.
 Components of the following types are considered packable:

-*
-  Components of a primitive type are packable unless they are aliased or of an atomic type.
+* Components of an elementary type are packable unless they are aliased, independent or of an atomic type.

-*
-  Small packed arrays, whose size does not exceed 64 bits, and where the size is statically known at compile time, are represented internally as modular integers, and so they are also packable.
+* Small packed arrays, where the size is statically known, are represented internally as modular integers, and so they are also packable.

+* Small simple records, where the size is statically known, are also packable.

-All packable components occupy the exact number of bits corresponding to their `Size` value, and are packed with no padding bits, i.e., they can start on an arbitrary bit boundary.
+For all these cases, if the 'Size value is in the range 1 through 64, the components occupy the exact number of bits corresponding to this value and are packed with no padding bits, i.e. they can start on an arbitrary bit boundary.

-All other types are non-packable, they occupy an integral number of storage units, and are placed at a boundary corresponding to their alignment requirements.
+All other types are non-packable, they occupy an integral number of storage units and the only effect of pragma Pack is to remove alignment gaps.

 For example, consider the record